A review of Emirates First Class A380 flight EK419 from Auckland to Sydney, travelling in a First Class Suite, with an infant.

 The gate was a fairly long walk from the lounge, so we left with plenty of time to spare.
 I was keen to board early so that I could enjoy a pre-departure glass of Dom Perignon vintage 2006.

 The gate was extremely crowded, with many people flying back to Australia following the Christmas break.
 Fortunately, we were able to board quickly via the dedicated Emirates First Class line.

 We were greeted enthusiastically by the crew and shown to our First Class suite.

 The crew onboard our flight, including Laura from Auckland, were all very excited to meet my son and to find out that this was our very first flight in an Emirates First Class A380 suite.

-To mark the occasion, the crew took a series of Polaroid photos of us, which they then presented in three hand written cards.
+To mark the occasion, the crew took a series of Polaroid photos of us, which they then presented in three handwritten cards.

 I was then invited to enjoy my pre-departure glass of Dom Perignon 2006.
-It was a beautifully balanced and elegant champagne.
+It was beautifully balanced and elegant champagne.

 The Emirates First Class A380 suite incorporates a room temperature mini bar which contains a selection of non-alcoholic beverages.
 While this feature is a bit odd, it proved to be a great place to store baby milk.
-In theory you shouldn’t need it as crew are always on hand to top up drinks.
+In theory, you shouldn’t need it as the crew are always on hand to top up drinks.

 Following a smooth takeoff, the seat belt sign was switched off, and the Emirates crew set about mounting the bassinet for my baby, which took just a few minutes.
 At three months old, he was a good size for the bassinet, and he seemed to enjoy his new found space.